 At THiNK OUTSiDE their mission is simple: “We want to help children and families see beyond the screen we all can often get stuck behind and encourage more time outside, together.
 Our year-long program provides gear and themed resource & activity booklets that teach outdoor survival skills, foster creativity and independence, and instill resourcefulness, empathy, and environmental thinking.”

-I have had the opportunity to try their monthly subscription service and it has made getting outside with my kids so much easier.
-I am going to take you all through the year long program Think Outside offers.
+I have had the opportunity to try their monthly subscription service for a few months and it has made getting outside with my kids so much easier.
 If you are interested in the service here is my honest review of the first two boxes and I will add links to that post of other reviews as we go through the year or visit their website directly here for more information on their monthly subscription service.

-Do you have a Junior troop?
-If the answer is yes, your troop will love getting outdoors and creating some amazing art masterpieces through the Junior Outdoor Explorer badge.
-Checkout these 5 great ideas for this badge and the badge activity booklet that makes planning easy.
+Do you have girls in 4th and 5th grade in your troop?
+If the answer is yes, your troop will love getting outdoors and creating some amazing art masterpieces.
+Checkout these 5 great ideas for your 4th and 5th graders and a amazing activity booklet that makes planning easy.
 Click here

-For my Brownie Leaders working on the Hiking badge I have done many different type of hikes in the past with girls so here are some different variations of hikes to take your girls on.
+For my 2nd and 3rd grade Leaders get outside and take a hike and earn a badge.
+I have done many different type of hikes in the past with girls so here are some different variations of hikes to take your girls on.
 Click here

 Do you want more ideas like this one right in your inbox and be the first to be notified when new activity booklets are available?